viktor-platform/ifc-viewer/.viktor-template/description.md

 The IFC filetype (.ifc) is an international standard to import and export building objects and their properties.
 Most BIM-software packages allow you to import and export IFC files.
-With this application we want to show how to handle IFC files in a VIKTOR application.
+With this application we want to show how to handle IFC files in a VIKTOR application using the Python library [`ifcopenshell`](https://ifcopenshell.org/)

 A user is guided through the following steps: